 A motor vehicle accident involving a commercial truck or delivery vehicle often involves multiple parties whose conduct contributed to the incident.
 A vehicle that was improperly loaded may implicate a third-party logistics company.
 A truck with a mechanical failure may implicate the maintenance vendor responsible for that system.
 A fleet vehicle involved in a multi-vehicle collision may allow contribution claims against other negligent drivers or their employers.

 Before the AVOID Act, transportation defendants had broad discretion about when to file third-party complaints in pursuit of these claims.
 That discretion is now constrained by statute.
-Understanding which deadline applies in a given scenario requires clarity about whether the third-party claim is contractual or non-contractual.
+Under CPLR § 1007(b), any third-party complaint must be filed within 90 days of serving an answer.
+Court-ordered extensions are the only way to extend that window.

-For a complete breakdown of these deadlines and how they apply to specific dates and circumstances, use the deadline calculator.
+For a complete calculation based on your specific answer date and circumstances, use the deadline calculator.

 Maintenance vendors and service agreements

 For fleet operators with structured maintenance contracts that are routinely documented and stored, this should be manageable.
-For operators who rely on informal vendor relationships or verbal arrangements, the AVOID Act may effectively foreclose the contractual third-party route, limiting them to non-contractual claims with the shorter 60-day clock.
+For operators who rely on informal vendor relationships or undocumented arrangements, the AVOID Act may effectively limit their options because the evidentiary foundation for a third-party claim may not be assembled in time.

 Building a response protocol for fleet incidents